-Ulysse Nardin has been shipping its GMT-enabled Dual Time watches for quite a while now and they seem to enjoy quite good sales if the model is reborn year after year trying to satisfy different tastes and budgets.
+Ulysse Nardin has been shipping its GMT-enabled Dual Timers for quite a while now and they must enjoy good sales if the model is reborn year after year trying to satisfy different tastes and budgets.
 However, this new dressy Ulysse Nardin Dual Time Manufacture radically differs from previous iterations.
-The difference, of course, is not limited to just styling of its case and dial: while its numerous predecessors were equipped with Caliber UN-24, which is basically an inexpensive ETA 2892-A2 movement with an add-on module, this particular timekeeper that was presented at Baselworld 2014 trade show is equipped with their own UN-334 Manufacture mechanism.
+The difference is not limited to just the styling of its case and the dial: while its numerous predecessors were equipped with the self-winding Caliber UN-24, which is basically an inexpensive ETA 2892-A2 movement with an add-on module, this particular timekeeper that was presented at the Baselworld 2014 trade show is now equipped with their own UN-334 Manufacture mechanism.
 As the name implies, the movement is crafted solely in-house.

 There are two reasons for this: first, ETA is getting less and less enthusiastic when it comes to selling its mechanism to brands outside of Swatch Group and, second, customers are gradually getting better educated and demand more “value” from watches that often cost more than a Ford Fiesta.

 From the ergonomics point of view, the new Ulysse Nardin Dual Time UN-334 Manufacture is the same good old GMT timekeeper that the Swiss brand is selling for years.
 It still features the same “digital” home time display at 9 o’clock with the “local” time hour hand operated with a pair of push-pieces at 8 and 10 hours that allow to easily synchronize your watch with current time zone without even taking it off the wrist or moving the minute hand: frequent travelers will love this feature.